What is a drive-by download?

 The definition of a drive-by download

-Drive-by download attacks specifically refer to a malicious program that is installed on a person's digital devices, such as computers, tablets or mobile phones, without their consent or knowledge.
+Drive-by download attacks specifically refer to a malicious program or hidden malicious code that is installed on a person’s digital devices, such as computers, tablets or mobile phones, without their consent or knowledge.
 This also includes accidental downloads of files or accompanying software to a computing device.
 These kinds of attacks are found in many places on the web and can spread to legitimate websites, which further spread them to users.

 There are two main variants of drive-by download attacks: